-There may be many signs and symptoms for this syndrome but sciatica is the major symptom.
-Sometimes, the patient feels moderate or severe discomfort in the other parts of the body for example back of the leg.
-It is termed as referred pain.
-Some of the other common symptoms of piriformis syndrome are following:
+There may be many signs and symptoms for this condition, but sciatica is the major symptom, due to the irritation of the sciatic nerve.
+Sometimes, the patient feels moderate or severe discomfort in other parts of the body, such as the back of the leg.
+This is termed as referred pain.
+Some of the other common symptoms that occur due to piriformis syndrome are the following:

-- Feeling of numbness or tingling sensations in the saddle area that may go up to the back of the leg.
+- Numbness or tingling sensations in the saddle area, that may go down to the back of the leg.